-- Be licensed by the State of FL and have a least one unrelated child in your care
+- Licensed by the state of Florida and have at least one unrelated child in your care.

-- Serve meals that meet USDA guidelines, keep accurate records, and submit them monthly to Child Care of Southwest Florida, Inc. Learn more
+- Keep accurate records and submit them monthly to Child Care of Southwest Florida

 - Be licensed by the appropriate child care licensing authority or be legally exempt from such licensure.